Lyn Paul website logo. Lyn Paul website banner.

 Yusufu Lule returns from exile in Tanzania on 13th April to be sworn in as the new President of Uganda.

 On Monday, 23rd April there are violent demonstrations against a National Front meeting in Southall.
-Blair Peach, a school teacher from New Zealand, dies from the injuries he receives.
-A verdict of death by misadventure is recorded.
+Blair Peach, a 33-year-old school teacher from New Zealand, dies from the injuries he receives.
+A verdict of death by misadventure is recorded but, according to a report published in 2010, he was probably hit by a police officer.

 On 30th April the Prince of Wales opens London Underground's new Jubilee Line.